American Muscle Cars Through the Years

 Conclusion

 The muscle car has gone through one of the most interesting evolutions that make it an iconic piece of American culture.
 These cars are such an important piece of our history that we should do all we can to keep them around for as long as possible.
-Car covers are a good way to protect your muscle car from elements, people, and animals.
 Muscle cars are now one of the most valuable possessions, and purchasing one is an investment as they will keep increasing in value as time goes by.
 Technological advancements make it possible to have sustainable, powerful cars, so the future looks good for these cars.